 - Reinvent kitchen countertops, sink, and faucet

 A major kitchen remodel involves a larger overhaul of the existing kitchen than a minor remodel.
 Further, essential features, such as appliances, lighting, and flooring, are replaced with new versions.
 Replacing cabinets is one of the most expensive aspects of a kitchen remodel

 You can also include semi-custom cabinetry and a high-end sink with a matching faucet.
 Interestingly, semi-custom cabinets are customized and come in versatile sizing and varying door front options.
-A major kitchen remodel in Laurel would cost you around $28,000 to $50,000.
+A major kitchen remodels in Laurel would cost you around $28,000 to $50,000.

 - Semi-custom cabinetry

-- A 3-by-5 foot island
+- A 3-by-5-foot island